breinero-zz/Firehose/README.rst

 Using The Application Framework
 -------------------------------

-Firehose's application framework made for standing up simple load test quickly.
-As such, it comes with a set of command line options fully configured for control of the worker pool, instrumentation library and access to MongoDB.
-Users of the application framework need only to add:
+Firehose's application framework is made for standing up simple load tests quickly.
+As such, it comes with a set of command line options fully configured for control of the worker pool, instrumentation library, and access to MongoDB.
+Users of the application framework need only add:

     - Any extra command line options specific to their application
     - An instance of `Executable <https://github.com/bryanreinero/Firehose/blob/master/src/main/java/com/bryanreinero/util/WorkerPool.java#L9>`_ which the worker pool calls as a unit of work

 Let's again use the DSV import tool as an example.
-The application framework is initialize inside Firehose's `constructor <https://github.com/bryanreinero/Firehose/blob/master/src/main/java/com/bryanreinero/firehose/Firehose.java#L30>`_.
+The application framework is initialized inside Firehose's `constructor <https://github.com/bryanreinero/Firehose/blob/master/src/main/java/com/bryanreinero/firehose/Firehose.java#L30>`_.
 The first step is to define the appropriate command line interface callbacks I need to handle user input.

 ::